g2384/Life-In-The-UK/Facts.md

 - The UK now operates in **Afghanistan** as part of the United Nations (UN) mandated 50-nation **International Security Assistance Force (ISAF)** coalition and at the invitation of the Afghan government.
 - ISAF is working to ensure that Afghan territory can never again be used as a safe haven for international terrorism, where groups such as Al Qa’ida could plan attacks on the international community.
 As part of this, ISAF is building up the Afghan National Security Forces and is helping to create a secure environment in which governance and development can be extended.
 International forces are gradually handing over responsibility for security to the Afghans, who will have full security responsibility in all provinces by the end of 2014.

-### Coalition government 2010 onwards
+### 2010 onwards and Brexit

 - In May 2010, and for the first time in the UK since February 1974, no political party won an overall majority in the General Election.
 The Conservative and Liberal Democrat parties formed a **coalition** and the leader of the Conservative Party, David Cameron, became Prime Minister.
 - The **Conservative** Party won a majority at the general election of 7 May 2015 and David Cameron remained Prime Minister.
 The Conservative government called a referendum on the UK’s membership of the European Union.
 This was held on 23 June 2016.
 The UK voted by a margin of 51.9% to 48.1% to leave the European Union.
-David Cameron was succeeded as Prime Minister after the referendum by Theresa May on 13 July 2016.
-She in turn was succeeded by Boris Johnson on 24 July 2019.
+- On 13 July 2016, Theresa May succeeded David Cameron as Prime Minister after the referendum.
+- On 24 July 2019, Boris Johnson succeeded Theresa May.
 The UK formally left the European Union on 31 January 2020.

 # A modern, thriving society